Shpatii/medical-agent/README.md

 ## How to Run

 1. Run this command on terminal first:
-"Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned"
+"Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy z"

 2.Start Venv Folder (if needed , if you see a venv folder then just skip this step) "python -m venv venv"